 You can think of this as the second part in a two-part strategy that begins with tip number one.
 When someone comes to you with a request for your product, and you have to turn down the request, you’ll first want to spend time discussing it with your requestor.
 Show that you understand her needs and appreciate her for offering up the suggestion.
 Then, when you explain why you cannot accommodate the request, you can provide the larger context — which might include issues like competing projects or preserving your product’s simplicity and usability — that your requestor likely didn’t consider.

 Now, when an executive or other internal stakeholder asks you for a request that doesn’t support the primary company objective — for example, if they ask for an overhaul to a major epic in the product that only your power users would benefit from — you can explain to them why you can’t add that epic to the roadmap, at least not right away.
-You need to focus all available resources on meeting the company’s main strategic objectives of bringing in new users.
+Instead, you need to focus all available resources on meeting the company’s main strategic objectives of bringing in new users.

 Knowing your stuff also means having relevant data — user feedback, usage reports, competitive information, sales details — always at the ready to explain why a stakeholder’s request might not be as urgent or impactful as they might think.
-Let’s say an executive asks you to prioritize a bug fix he found in a feature deep in the application.
+For example, let’s say an executive asks you to prioritize a bug fix he found in a feature deep in the application.
 If you’re able to show this stakeholder that fewer than 1% of your user base ever access that feature, that data and reasoning will go a long way to explaining why the fix can wait.

 When you apply this technique correctly, you’ll first demonstrate to your stakeholder that you’ve heard his request and see its value.
 This will then provide a nice transition to your explanation that you are also operating in a larger context, weighing all requests, even valid ones like his, in light of this bigger picture.